KeppySoftware/OmniMIDI/README.md

 ### Requirements for compiling the source code
 To compile (and test) the synthesizer, you need:
 - Microsoft Visual Studio 2019
-- Inno Setup 5.5.6 (It's recommended to install Inno Script Studio and the Inno Setup Pack)
+- Inno Setup 6.0.3 (It's recommended to install Inno Script Studio and the Inno Setup Pack)
 - Inno Downloader Plugin
-- Microsoft Windows SDK 7.1A (Windows XP C++ support for VS2017)
-- Microsoft Windows SDK 10.0.18361
+- Microsoft Windows SDK 10.0.18362

 ## ASIO support details
 You can read the lists here: [OmniMIDIASIOSupportList folder on GitHub](https://github.com/KeppySoftware/OmniMIDI/tree/master/OmniMIDIASIOSupportList)